Track changes on your WordPress site

 For example a failed login attempt may be of severity warning, but a successful login may only be of severity notice.

-If you are a developer you can easily extend Simple History.
-Use the History API to log anything you want.
+Simple History has an API that developers (or non-developers too!) can use to extend the plugin.
+Use the History API to customize the audit log to log basically anything.
 Or create your own logger class and make all your logged entries searchable and filterable.